Uiowa-Applied-Topology/tanglenomicon_core_libraries/docs/use_cases/notation-interface.md

 Notation module will define a struct that encodes the notational data and two IO functions.

-The encode/decode operations are taken from the perspective of the database.

 ### Encoding

-Takes a data structure and encodes it as it's string representation.
+Takes a data structure and encodes it as its string representation.

 ### Decoding

-Takes a string and decodes it as it's data structure representation.
+Takes a string and decodes it as its data structure representation.

 ```{raw} latex
     \newpage